pb-cdunn/FALCON-examples/README.md

 # Data
 ## `*.fofn`
 These are "files of filenames".
 Since they are in the repo, they should be relative paths.
-(Relative to their own location.)
+(Relative to the current directory when they are used.
+But that is wrong.
+It should be relative to their own location.
+TODO)

 ## Files
 The repo source is lightweight because it contains symlinks instead of the contents of large files.
 These are managed by **git-sym**.